kwarnkham/crypto-trade/README.md

 > Note

 1. Only wallet address is valid, the withdraw can be continued
-2. The withdraw amount must be greather than balance amount
+2. The withdraw amount cannot be greather than balance amount
+3. The withdraw amount must be greater than the withdraw fee

 ## List Withdraw